Databricks Unity Catalog 101: A Complete Overview (2025)

 2) Row-level and Column-level Security for R Workloads

 Databricks Unity Catalog does not support dynamic views for row-level or column-level security with R workloads.
-Plan accordingly if your organization relies on R for data analysis.
+Plan accordingly if your organization heavily relies on R for data analysis requiring these features.

 3) Shallow Clones Limitations